 In addition to the forgoing disclosures contained in Section 11, we reserve the right to disclose your Personal Information as required by law and when believe it is necessary to share information in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of our terms or policies or another agreement into which we have entered with you, or as otherwise required by law.
 If a disclosure is made pursuant to this Section, we will provide the affected User written notice of the use or disclosure.

 In the event SuperDataScience is or becomes a body corporate and collects Personal Information from a related body corporate, we may disclose Personal Information to a related body corporate for the primary purpose for which the related body corporate collected the information.
 This principle shall not apply to the use or disclosure by us of Personal Information for the purpose of direct marketing or government related identifiers.

 - Cookies & Activity Tracking

 To enhance your online experience, we may use “cookies” or similar technologies, such as Web beacons, activity tracking, app performance tracking, UTM codes, and personalized advertising.
 Cookies are text files placed in your computer's browser to store your preferences.
-Cookies do not contain personally identifiable information; however, once you choose to furnish a Web site or mobile software application with personally identifiable information, this information may be linked to the data stored in the cookie.
+Cookies do not contain Personal Information; however, once you choose to furnish a Web site or mobile software application with Personal Information, this information may be linked to the data stored in the cookie.

 We, our third party service providers, advertisers and/or our partners may also use “Web beacons,” activity trackers, or clear .gifs, or similar technologies, which are small pieces of code placed on a Web page, to monitor the behavior and collect data about the visitors viewing a Web page.
 For example, web beacons may be used to count the users who visit a Web page or to deliver a cookie to the browser of a visitor viewing that page.